 Such a small word for such a big role in our lives!
 Food has always been fraught with politics and class and culture.
 Salt was originally a pleasure for the rich; now, people of means are wary of too much sodium.
 Eating by the calendar – fresh food in season – was replaced by processed “forever” food.
 As food science and food tastes change, how are we taking back control of our personal food chains?
 Backyard gardens, neighborhood beers, urban beekeeping, home pickling and canning: does all this make food fairer, more plentiful and safer?

-Renee Gunter was born a DOER, curious, highly creative, involved and fully present.
+Renee Gunter was born a DOER, curious, highly creative, and involved.
 These characteristics surely have solidified the foundation for her richly diverse life explorations to date.
-She was a former haut couture model in Paris during the eighties,(YSL,Givenchy,Ballenciaga)et al., living and traveling the world for seven years.
+She was a former haut couture model in Paris during the eighties (YSL, Givenchy, Balenciaga, et al.), living and traveling the world for seven years.
 Founded a highly regarded landscape design company (Urbanscapes for Sustainable Living) specializing in drought tolerant gardens which have been featured in the L.A.
 Times, Country Gardens Magazine, Food and Wine magazine, CBS Eyewitness News and others.
 She returned to South L.A. in 2004, to share her commitment and artistry to the community that raised her.
-In 2006 Renee ran and was elected to UNNC (United Neighborhoods Neighborhood Council, board member from 2006-2009.
-She was Awarded a certificate of appreciation from the City of Los Angeles, Community Environmental Activist 2009.
+In 2006 Renee ran and was elected to UNNC (United Neighborhoods Neighborhood Council, board member from 2006-2009.)
+She was awarded a certificate of appreciation from the City of Los Angeles, Community Environmental Activist 2009.
 Appointed by Councilman-Council President Herb Wesson to the Urban Design Committee for Expo Line light rail transit parkway, Phase one and two and Art Advisory Board member for Metro 2006 to present.
-Concerned about healthy food options in her community known as a food desert, founded Daily Organics an organic produce market in West Adams Los Angeles since 2013.
-A mother of two and Fully present!
+Concerned about healthy food options in her community, which is known as a food desert, she founded Daily Organics, an organic produce market in West Adams Los Angeles since 2013.
+A mother of two and fully present!

 Nancy Neiman Auerbach